wences-sanchez/Knowledge-Base/pages/Cover Letter.md

   **I have 1.5 years of experience as an IaC Automation Developer**.
 Automating and maintaining the servers of a bank using Puppet and Ansible.
 Also, developing scripts in Bash and Python.

   **I have a strong academic background in Computer Science**.
 I have studied an undergraduate degree in Computer Science in the Universidad of Cadiz and a postgraduate degree in the Universitat Politécnica of Catalunya (UPC).

+  **Above all, I love learning**.
+That's the reason why I have studied two